mind-inria/hidimstat/README.rst

 Visit your website, https://hidimstat.github.io/, for more information.

 ..
-  Add short citation when this will be ready
+  ## TODO: Add short citation when this will be ready
   If you use HiDimStat for your published research, we kindly ask you to :ref:`cite<citation>` our article: short reference